andre-janino/JumboStoreLocator/README.md

 ## Future enhancements <a name="future"></a> :clock130:

-- Migrate the h2 database into another database.
-PostgreeSQL and MySQL are valid options in terms of SQL, while MongoDB and DynamoDB are appealing ones in terms of NoSQL.
+- Migrate the h2 database into another database for _`user-service`_.
+PostgreeSQL and MySQL are valid options in terms of SQL.
 - Add admin-specific pages for managing users and stores.
+When this is done, also implement _`event-sourcing`_ to synchronize services which rely on this data (eliminate querying across services as much as possible).
+- With the previous point implemented, separate the "favorite stores" functionality into its own microservice and refactor auth-service to have its own user db.
-- Add security for _`Spring Cloud Config`_.
+- Add security for _`Spring Cloud Config`_ and move the config to a github repo (JDBC-based Spring Cloud Config is interesting, but harder to configure).
 - Improve logging (ELK Stack).
 - Add selenium tests (that is, don't rely on JUnit and Postman alone).